tel: +48 888 99 98 98

 • They have exceptionally high magnetic induction on the surface of the magnet,

-• Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices and very modern machines.
+• Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical devices or very modern machines.

 Disadvantages of neodymium magnets: